 At Port Regis there's nothing stuffy about Latin, a subject which opens the door on to the world of ancient Rome and broadens children’s linguistic and cultural horizons. .
 It is our ambition to turn out as many enthusiastic, well-taught Classicists as possible who will go on to study and enjoy the subject at GCSE, A level and beyond.

-All pupils at Port Regis begin Latin in Year 6.
+All pupils at Port Regis begin Latin in Year 6 (C Form).
 The first year’s lessons are based around the lively stories of Book 1 of the Cambridge Latin Course which follow the fortunes of a family living in Pompeii just before the eruption of Mount Vesuvius in AD 79.
 We then base much of our second and third year’s teaching around the Bob Bass series of books designed to prepare children for Common Entrance and Scholarship.

-Ancient Greek is taught on timetable to the scholarship streams in Years 7 and 8 and also as an after-lunch club and is open to any children in Years 6, 7 and 8 who would like to give it a try.
-Several staff join in with the classes too! – and there is great enjoyment in both adults and children learning together.
+Ancient Greek is taught on timetable to the scholarship streams in Years 7 and 8 and also as an after-lunch club which is open to any children in Years 7 and 8 who would like to give it a try.
+Several staff join in with the classes too – and there is great enjoyment in both adults and children learning together.
 We hope to offer Greek as an optional CE subject in the near future.

 The Head of Department is Dr Annelise Freisenbruch.
 Annelise holds a PhD from from the University of Cambridge and has taught Latin and Greek for many years both at senior and preparatory level.
-She has worked as a consultant for the BBC and has published two books to critical acclaim: The First Ladies of Rome and Blood in the Tiber.
+She has worked as a consultant for the BBC and has published two books to critical acclaim: The First Ladies of Rome and Rivals of the Republic.

 Senior schools comment on Port Regis pupils' confidence and independence.Tatler Schools Guide